How Long Does Allergy Medicine Take To Work?

 The main factors at play here are the severity of the allergy and the type of immunotherapy being used.
 Some patients using sublingual immunotherapy experience relief as early as 6 weeks, and most patients note benefits around 6 months.

-Why Is Sublingual Immunotherapy the Best Choice?
+Why Is Sublingual Immunotherapy the Best Choice for Seasonal Allergies??

 There are several reasons why sublingual immunotherapy is a popular alternative to allergy shots.
 Sublingual immunotherapy is frequently considered to be the best choice for immunotherapy because it is a safe and effective treatment while also being less expensive and more convenient than allergy shots.